Course Description:

 Prerequisites:

-Registering for the “Buddhism and Psychotherapy” Path program is making a commitment to attend all three residential retreats and the online meetings between retreats.
-Please check this box to indicate that you have made a sincere intention to participate in all elements of this program.
+When you register for the “Buddhism and Psychotherapy” path program you are committing to attend all three residential programs and the online meetings between them.
+Please check this box to indicate that it is your sincere intention to participate in all elements of this path.

 Continuing Education:

-Applications for 10 continuing education credits for psychologists and social workers have been submitted for this course.
+Applications for 10 continuing education units for psychologists and social workers have been submitted for this program.
 Accrediting agencies are the National Association for Social Workers (NASW) and the Institute for Meditation and Psychotherapy (IMP).
 You can find more information about social work licensure board endorsements here.
-Please confirm with your licensing board whether the CEs offered are applicable for your licensure before registration.
-For more information about CEs through BCBS, please click here.
+Please confirm with your licensing board whether the CEUs offered are applicable for your licensure before registration.
+For more information about CEUs through BCBS, please click here.